codecasts/php-alpine/README.md

 The following code snippets are intended for quick usage on either shell scripts or Dockerfile

+> Notice that `main` and `community` official repositories must be enabled.

 ### Dockerfile

-Notice that `main` and `community` official repositories must be enabled.
+You may skil the ca-certificates part if you replace HTTPS by HTTP but you should not.
+PHP packages will eventually install ca-certificates anyway.

 ```dockerfile
 # change to Alpine 3.6 you like.